Jonik-Iardithas/Login-Manager_ENG/README.md

+**Update 30.10.2025:**

+• The Login Manager now comes with an alternative Layout, which can be activated in the INI (see screenshots).\
+• Shortcuts to important program files have been implemented, among others to the INI-file, making tedious file-browsing unnecessary.\
+• The user is now able to change a once entered Master Password.\
+• There have been plenty of small improvements in terms of user-friendliness.

 **Hello world,**

 I spent most of the summer of 2024 writing two applications in powershell.
 I had the idea for this project for quite some time, but it was only then that I found the right starting point for it.
 One application was meant to involve the encryption of login-data, the other one was for incremental backups.
 Soon I realised that this project was about more than just scripting, unexpectedly I entered the realm of application development.
 I'm entirely positive about the results and since their completion I use my applications on a daily basis.
 For that reason I would like to share my works with as many users as possible.
 Furthermore these scripts can serve as a reference work to others who are in the process of learning powershell, as they are rather straight forward.